Frequently Asked Questions

 - Residency Permit Copy (Iqama)

-13. What are the requirements when attesting ES records, MS transcripts and HS transcripts at the Saudi Ministry of Education?
+13. What are the requirements when attesting ES records, MS transcripts and HS transcripts (prior to graduation year) at the Saudi Ministry of Education?

-If withdrawing prior to graduation year, and if requiring attestation of records by the Ministry of Education in Saudi Arabia, the following documentation must be provided (Note: Refer to Ordering Documents for fee structure):
+In order for AIS-R to assist with the attestation of records by the Ministry of Education in Saudi Arabia, the following documentation must be provided (Note: Refer to Ordering Documents for fee structure):

 - All original final academic report cards from Grade 1 to current year